opensovereigncloud/network-operator/README.md

 <!--
-# SPDX-FileCopyrightText: Copyright 2025 SAP SE or an SAP affiliate company and ironcore-dev contributors
+# SPDX-FileCopyrightText: 2025 SAP SE or an SAP affiliate company and IronCore contributors
 # SPDX-License-Identifier: Apache-2.0
 -->